Police bodycam video released showing fatal shooting of parent at Oregon school

 The fatal shooting happened Jan.
 11 at Cascade Middle School in Eugene, following a custodial dispute involving 30-year-old Charles Landeros.
 The video was released Thursday after the Lane County district attorney ruled that the officer’s use of deadly force was justified.

-The incident began when Landeros’ ex-wife and mother of his child went to the school after learning that he had enrolled their child into the middle school without her permission, the DA's office said in a press release.
+The incident began when Landeros’ ex-wife went to the school after learning that Landeros had enrolled their child into the middle school without her permission, the DA's office said in a press release.

-The school contacted Landeros — an Army veteran who served from 2006 to 2012 and was honorably discharged — to have him come to the school, and also called the school resource officer Steve Timm.
+The school told Landeros — an Army veteran who served from 2006 to 2012 and was honorably discharged — to come to the school, and also called the school resource officer Steve Timm.

 When Timm learned that “there was a custody dispute occurring,” he called Eugene Police Officer Aaron Johns for assistance, according to the release.